10 embarrassing questions pregnant women should ask

 Leaking breasts are just another sign that your body is getting ready for your baby’s birth.
 High levels of prolactin sometimes can cause fluid to leak from your nipples, especially when stimulated.
 Everyday things like showering, changing your clothes, or having sex can trigger this response.
 Nursing pads in your bra can help prevent anyone from noticing.

 I think I have varicose veins in my labia.
 Is this possible?

 Vulvar varicose veins are caused by the pressure your growing uterus puts on the veins in that area.
 Don’t worry, they can’t open up and bleed, and they will shrink after delivery.
 In fact, most go away entirely.
 Talk to your doctor about the possibility of a maternity belt to offer extra support.

 What if I poop while pushing out my baby?

 To get the baby out you have to push hard, using the same muscles and bearing down the same way you do when you go to the bathroom.
 In fact, your labor nurse will be proud of you because it means you are doing it right and pushing well.
 Labor and delivery nurses are not at all squeamish and will just discretely wipe away anything that comes out and encourage you to keep pushing “just like that.”
 Most new moms, and their support people, are blissfully unaware that anything other than a beautiful baby came out.

 Like it, share it or leave a comment!

 About the Author

-Kathleen Troher, health enews contributor, is public affairs and marketing manager at Advocate Good Shepherd Hospital in Barrington, Ill.
+Kathleen Troher, health enews contributor, is manager of public affairs and marketing at Advocate Good Sheperd Hospital in Barrington.
 She has more than 20 years of journalism experience, with her primary focus in the newspaper and magazine industry.
 Kathleen graduated from Columbia College in Chicago, earning her degree in journalism with an emphasis on science writing and broadcasting.
-She loves to travel with her husband.
-They share their home with their dog, a sweet Samoyed named Maggie.
+She loves to travel with her husband, Ross.
+They share their home with a sweet Samoyed named Maggie.